-1. INTRODUCTION
+1. Introduction

-The employed of Quick Response (QR) codes has become an essential part of our daily modern lives.
+Using Quick Response (QR) codes has become an essential part of our daily modern lives.
 A QR code resembles a barcode but is composed of small square shapes, which give it a higher data storage capacity than traditional barcodes.
-Furthermore, when a OR code is scanned, it enables the user to promptly retrieve the stored information, hence the "quick response" name.
+Furthermore, when a QR code is scanned, it enables the user to promptly retrieve the stored information, hence the "quick response" name.
 The use of QR codes continues to expand in several contexts due to the numerous opportunities and advantages they offer to individuals, businesses, and organizations.
-Multiple real-life domains employ OR codes, such as business applications [1], warehousing and healthcare [2], commercial tracking and mobile tagging [3], advertising, mobile payments, eticketing [4], [5], and numerous other contexts.
-In addition to these uses, QR codes are frequently implemented to encode URLs [4].
-Accordingly, the QR code has become the first preference for communicating URLs from billboards to smartphones [5].
-The origin of OR codes dates to 1994, with a Japanese company, Denso Wave, playing a pivotal role in their development.
+Multiple real-life domains employ QR codes, such as business applications [1], warehousing and healthcare [2], commercial tracking and mobile tagging [3], advertising, mobile payments, e-ticketing [4], [5], and numerous other contexts.
+Additionally, OR codes are frequently implemented to encode URLs [4].
+Accordingly, the OR code has become the first preference for communicating URLs from billboards to smartphones [5].
+The origin of QR codes dates back to 1994, with a Japanese company, Denso Wave, playing a pivotal role in their development.
 Denso Wave sought a way to provide accurate tracking of vehicle and automotive parts during the manufacturing process [3].
-To accomplish this goal, Denso Wave focused on enhancing and improving barcode technology to accommodate Japanese characters, which ultimately culminated in the invention of QR codes.
-Since their inception, OR codes have been refined and have proliferated into extensive implementations owing to the inherent convenience of accessing the information they contain via smartphone cameras, thereby eliminating the necessity for specialist equipment.
-In conjunction with the widespread utilize and diverse applications of the QR codes, they have emerged as a vector for several kinds of attacks targeting users [4].
-Kharraz et al. [6] defined OR codebased attacks as harmful attempts to deceive individuals into scanning QR codes that direct them to harmful content.
-For example, [3] highlighted many security threats exploiting QR codes, including phishing, malware propagation, barcode tampering and imitation, and Structured Query Language (SOL) and command injections.
-Such malware propagation is one of the main harmful activities associated with OR codes [7].
-The process of malware propagation encompasses the utilization of QR codes by attackers to redirect individuals to malicious URLs that are indistinguishable by the human eye.
-Subsequently, the attacker installs malware on the targeted device without the user's knowledge by exploiting vulnerabilities in programs [3], [7].
+To accomplish this goal, Denso Wave focused on enhancing and improving barcode technology to accommodate Japanese characters, culminating in the invention of QR codes.
+Since their inception, QR codes have been refined and have proliferated into extensive implementations owing to the inherent convenience of accessing the information they contain via smartphone cameras, thereby eliminating the necessity for specialist equipment.
+In conjunction with the widespread use and diverse applications of QR codes, they have emerged as a vector for several attacks targeting users [4].
+Kharraz et al. [6] defined QR code-based attacks as harmful attempts to deceive individuals into scanning QR codes that direct them to harmful content.
+For example, a study [3] highlighted many security threats exploiting QR codes, including phishing, malware propagation, barcode tampering and imitation, Structured Query Language (SQL), and command injections.
+Such malware propagation is a main harmful activity associated with QR codes [7].
+The process of malware propagation encompasses using QR codes by attackers to redirect individuals to malicious URLs that are indistinguishable by the human eye.
+Subsequently, the attacker installs malware on the targeted device without the user's knowledge by exploiting program vulnerabilities [3], [7].
 Thus, accelerating the development of malicious URL detection integrated into QR codes has become essential for QR code security.
-In light of such threats, QR code attacks have become a critical concern, necessitating effective countermeasures to mitigate them and to preserve the security and integrity of QR codes.
+Considering such threats, QR code attacks have become a critical concern, necessitating effective countermeasures to mitigate them and to preserve the security and integrity of QR codes.
 Many techniques have been proposed to safeguard QR codes from malicious embedded URLs, such as employing encryption techniques to protect the data embedded in QR codes [8], [9], [10], [11] or utilizing secure QR code generators and scanners that provide built-in malicious content detection capabilities [12], [13], [14], [15], [16].
-The primary objective of this study is to introduce and examine the efficacy of a dual machine learning- based model to recognize the malicious URLs embedded in QR codes.
-The proposed dual model described in this article referred to as QR Shield.
+This study aims to introduce and examine the efficacy of a dual machine learningbased model to recognize malicious URLs embedded in QR codes.
+The proposed dual model described in this article is referred to as QR Shield.
 This QR Shield combines two machine learning classifiers, Random Forest (RF) and Extreme Gradient Boosting (XGBoost), by utilizing a benchmark dataset consisting of four different types of URLs [17].
-The following portions of this paper are organized as follows: Section 2 presents a brief background, and section 3 reviews the relevant literature.
-Section 4 provides a comprehensive explanation of the methodology, and section 5 presents an in-depth explanation of the experimental setup and the evaluation of the outcomes.
-The results are presented and discussed in section 6, followed by an exploration of potential future research directions and the conclusion in section 7.
+Our endeavor is to present our contributions to the field in the following manner: